 Plus, as you become more senior as a product manager, your participation on sales calls will eventually become mandatory.

-Therefore, no matter what level of seniority you’re at, you should start learning how to partner on sales calls.
+Therefore, no matter what level of seniority you’re at, you should learn how to partner on sales calls.

 Definition of Partnering